Pocket Pad

 Existing communication tools feel unnatural and fail to replicate shared physical experiences.

-Amy, 35
+AMY, 35

 The Overwhelmed Daughter